 Here’s how to wrap a SaranWrap ball for the game:

-- Start with the best prize.
-It will be the middle of the ball and the last thing anyone unwraps.
-(We always put money or a good gift card or a lottery ticket in the middle.)
+- Start with the best prize in the middle of the ball and the last thing anyone unwraps.
+(We always put a couple of things like a small gift and money or a good gift card or a lottery ticket in the middle.
+Check out more ideas for Saran Wrap ball game below.)
+Then, layer other best prizes throughout at random places in between the small prizes.

 - Wrap the item with a couple of layers of plastic wrap and then turn the item and add a few more layers.
 (You don’t want the plastic wrap layers going in all one direction because it’s easier to unwrap.
-So rotate your item and the plastic wraparound!)
+So rotate your item and the plastic wrap around!)
 If your middle gift is square or a weird size, don’t worry!
-You can continue to shape the plastic wrap into a ball as you add layers!
+You can continue to shape the plastic wrap into a ball as you add layers.
+It will still turn out round.

 - Now you have your first item wrapped in several layers of plastic wrap.
-Add the next prize on top of the first prize layered in plastic wrap and wrap several layers of plastic wrap around the second prize.
+Add the next prize layered in plastic wrap and wrap several layers of plastic wrap around the second prize.
+(Don’t worry that every layer isn’t made up of good prizes.
+Silly prizes are funny!)

 - Continue adding prizes, wrapping each prize with multiple layers of plastic wrap.
 Sometimes I add prizes close together so someone might get 2-3 prizes at once on their turn.
 For other prizes, I space them out.